-The Company also entered into a pledge agreement with PoC, under which the Company received a security interest in 396,476 shares, or half the shares we issued to them.
+The Company also entered into a pledge agreement with PoC, under which the Company received a security interest for 396,476 shares, or half the shares we issued to them and we are holding these shares as collateral.
 These shares will be released in two tranches of 198,238 shares each, with each tranche released upon PoC making payments totaling \$720,000.
-As of June 30, 2018, no proceeds have been paid by PoC and the Company holds 396,476 shares as collateral.
+During the nine months ended September 30, 2018, we have made payments to our CRO of \$239,129, including the prepayment of certain amounts, all of which will be repaid to us by PoC.

 The common stock, but not the warrants, issued for the 2018 Private Placement Transactions and the conversion of the Senior Convertible Notes have, subject to certain customary exceptions, full ratchet anti-dilution protection.
-Until the Company has issued equity securities or securities convertible into equity securities for a total of an additional \$20.0 million in cash or assets, including the proceeds from the exercise of the warrants issued above, in the event we issue additional equity securities or securities convertible into equity securities at a purchase price less than \$2.27 per share of common stock, the above purchase price shall be adjusted and new shares of common stock issued as if the purchase price was such lower amount (or, if such additional securities are issued without consideration, to a price equal to \$0.01 per share).
+Until the Company has issued equity securities or securities convertible into equity securities for a total of an additional \$20.0 million in cash or assets, including the proceeds from the exercise of the warrants issued above, in the event we issue additional equity securities or securities convertible into equity securities at a purchase price less than \$2.27 per share of common stock, the above purchase prices shall be adjusted and new shares of common stock issued as if the purchase price was such lower amount (or, if such additional securities are issued without consideration, to a price equal to \$0.01 per share).

-The Company completed an evaluation of the warrants issued in the 2018 Private Placement Transactions and the conversion of the Senior Convertible Notes and determined the warrants should be classified as equity.
+The Company completed an evaluation of the warrants issued in the 2018 Private Placement Transactions and determined the warrants should be classified as equity.